lakshyarao22/alexa/macOS-Quick-Start-Guide.md

 ### 3.1 Register your product with Amazon

 Follow these [instructions](https://github.com/alexa/alexa-avs-sample-app/wiki/Create-Security-Profile) to register your product and create a security profile.
-You can skip this set if you have a registered product you'd like to test with. **Make sure the Allowed Origin and Return URL are `http` *not* `https`.
+You can skip this set if you have a registered product you'd like to test with.

-**IMPORTANT ENOUGH TO REPEAT**: The allowed origin and return URL under web settings should be <http://localhost:3000> and <http://localhost:3000/authresponse>, respectively.
+**IMPORTANT**: The allowed origin under web settings should be http://localhost:3000 and https://localhost:3000.
+The return URL under web settings should be http://localhost:3000/authresponse and https://localhost:3000/authresponse.

 Make sure you save the **Product ID** from the **Product information** tab, and your **Client ID** and **Client Secret** from the **Security Profile** tab.
 You'll need these params to configure the authorization server.